 If you need special specimen storage for use on the microscopes, please arrange with the Microscopy Suite Manager/Specialist.

 Molecular Core: Access from the 3C LER.

 Room 3215: StepOne Plus qPCR, 7500 Fast qPCR, CFX Connect qPCR, Nanodrop Lite, Qubit 2.0 fluorometer, Pipette Puller and evaluation microscope.

 Room 3235: Tecan M200 plate reader, Tecan F200 plate reader, LiCor CLx IR imager, LiCor Fc UV and luminescence gel imager, GE Typhoon phosphor imager, Lyophilizer.

-Please speak with Gregg Sobocinski (email@example.com or 734.615.2034) before using any of these microscopes.
-If you have any questions about microscope technologies or accessories available within the MCDB department, please feel free to speak with Gregg.
-He will be happy to assist you with using these microscopes to their optimal capabilities, or will recommend other University of Michigan resources, as appropriate.
+If you have any questions about microscope technologies or accessories available within the MCDB department, please feel free to speak with the BSB Microscope Imaging Manager/Specialist, who will be happy to assist you with using these microscopes to their optimal capabilities or will recommend other University of Michigan resources, as appropriate.